About CEN

 Stefano Calzolari, CEN President

 A civil engineer and entrepreneur, Mr Stefano Calzolari is the founder and the General Manager of SCLIngegneria Strutturale, an SME with a team of 22 professionals operating in the field of structural design.
-He was the President of Milan’s Order of Engineers from 2009 and 2016, and has been a Member of the Board of the “National Council of Engineers” since then, where he is in charge of standardization and certification of technical competences.
+He was the President of Milan’s Order of Engineers from 2009 and 2016 and has been a Member of the Board of the “National Council of Engineers” since then, where he is in charge of standardization and certification of technical competences.
 Furthermore, he has gained an extensive experience in standardization, both at technical level, as the Italian expert in CEN/TC 53 ‘Temporary Works Equipment’ and Chairman of CEN/TC 344 ‘Steel Static Storage System’, and at governance level: since 2017 he is UNI’s Vice-President.
 To these skills, he adds a professional background as an expert of qualifications, especially in the field of competences: he founded and chaired the Italian Agency for Voluntary Competences Certification, CERT’ING.
-In June 2020, Mr Stefano Calzolari was elected as the next President of CEN (2022-2024).
+In June 2020, Mr Stefano Calzolari was elected as the President of CEN.
 His mandate as President started in January 2022.
+He has been re-elected for a second two-year mandate (2025-2026).

 Annika Andreasen, CEN Vice-President Technical